Skip to content

 - Do residents have their own workspace?

 Each resident has their own workspace assigned to them in the Pathology Residency Rooms, located in both Anatomic and Clinical Pathology areas.
+Fellows are assigned specific workspace in their specialty areas.

 - What are the ALS and BLS requirements?